Finding the right bed can be tricky!

 The Standard Box Spring

-Box spring beds are the most commonly used type of bed, and they come in all manor of size and price.
+Box spring beds are the most commonly used type of bed, and they come in all manner of size and price.
 Traditionally they include a mattress laid on top of a box of equal size, containing several hundred springs (hence the name) that expand and contract to your movements.
 They offer an average amount of comfort, and run an average cost as a result.
 Because of the multiple layers, they do take up quite a bit of room, are heavy and inefficient to move around, and lack a whole lot of variety in terms of storage space.
 But as they are the standard, and not terribly expensive, finding a set that fits you shouldn't be difficult.

 Platform mattresses are firm and exchange comfort for size and a more proper sleeping posture.
 Instead of having a box spring to support your mattress, a structure is already in place that holds up the entire thing.
 That also frees up space underneath for various containers and drawers; they are appropriately nicknamed the "storage bed."
 Platforms will probably run you less than a standard box spring, but they're also not easy to rearrange.
 On the plus side, because of the generally wooden structure that supports your mattress, platform beds are easier to find custom made.